if you downloaded llvm manually above, replace with your chosen NEW_PATH/clang LLVM_LOC = /usr/local/opt/llvm CC=$(LLVM_LOC)/bin/clang -fopenmp CXX=$(LLVM_LOC)/bin/clang++ -fopenmp # -O3 should be faster than -O2 (default) level optimisation .. CFLAGS=-g -O3 -Wall -pedantic -std=gnu99 -mtune=native

 http://www.listendata.com/2016/10/r-data-table.html by Deepanshu

-dplyr에 비해 큰 dataset을 다룰때 속도가 빠르다
+dplyr에 비해 큰 dataset을 다룰때 속도가 빠르다.

-Advanced tips and tricks with data.table by Andrew Brooks
+Advanced tips and tricks with data.table

 http://brooksandrew.github.io/simpleblog/articles/advanced-data-table/